hucker/ten8t/README.md

 ## Getting Started with Ten8t

-If you're familiar with `pytest`, getting started with `blick` is a breeze.
-If you're accustomed to writing tests with modules starting with "test" and functions beginning with "test", transitioning to `blick` will feel natural.
+If you're familiar with `pytest`, getting started with `ten8t` is a breeze.
+If you're accustomed to writing tests with modules starting with "test" and functions beginning with "test", transitioning to `ten8t` will feel natural.
 Additionally, if you understand fixtures, you'll find that the concept is also available through environments.
 Rule may be tagged with attributes to allow tight control over running checks.

 ### Simple Rules

-You can start with simple rules that don't even reference `blick` directly by returning or yielding a boolean value.
+You can start with simple rules that don't even reference `ten8t` directly by returning or yielding a boolean value.

 ```python
 from junk import get_drive_space